Public university: Spain

 Of the 74 universities in Spain, 54 are public and funded by the autonomous community in which they are based.
 University funding differs by region.
 However, the central government establishes homogeneous tuition fees for all public universities which are much lower than those of their private counterparts.
 The highest tuition fee allowed by law was, as of 2010, €14.97 per academic credit, amounting to roughly €900 a year for an average 60-credit full-time course.
 Tuition fees at private universities might reach €18,000 a year.

 Public universities are state-owned but are granted considerable independence and self-governance.
 However, public universities do not have free use of their assets and are subject to Spanish administrative law.
 Public university administrators, lecturers, and professors are granted civil servant status rather than tenure.
 A Spanish civil servant can only be fired under exceptional and well-justified circumstances.
 Research funding is allocated by the autonomous community or the central government; in the former, funding amount and conditions vary significantly from one independent community to another.

 Sweden

 Most universities in Sweden are public.
 Education in Sweden is free, so students do not pay tuition at any Swedish university.

 Turkey

-In 2016, there were 183 universities and academies in Turkey, including 118 state universities, five technical universities, two institutes of technology, and one fine arts university.
-Turkey's higher learning institutions are governed by the Ministry of Higher Education or YÖK Ministry.
-Of the 65 private foundation universities, seven are two-year granting institutions.
-In addition, there are special institutions, including four military academies and one police academy.
+Turkey has 208 higher education institutions.
+These include 129 public universities, 11 technical universities, one institute of technology, and two fine arts universities.
+In addition, there are 75 private foundation universities and four private institutions that offer only two-year degrees.
+Specialized institutions include the National Defence University and the Police Academy.
+The higher education system is regulated by the Council of Higher Education.

 Ukraine

+After the collapse of the Soviet Union, there were 910 higher educational institutions on the territory of Ukraine, and over the years there has been a tendency to reduce their number.
+Despite the decline of universities, the number of university students increased from 881,000 in 1990/1991 to 2.4 million in 2007/2008.
+Taras Shevchenko National University of Kyiv, founded in 1834 and located in Kyiv, is one of the most prestigious universities in Ukraine.
+National University of Kharkiv was founded in 1804 in Kharkiv and since then has become one of the largest universities in Eastern Europe.